U8NWXD/oppia-wiki/Get-help.md

 * [oppia-announce](https://groups.google.com/forum/#!forum/oppia-announce) is for announcements of new releases or blog posts.
 It's not for asking questions though.
 * [oppia-dev](https://groups.google.com/forum/#!forum/oppia-dev) is the main mailing list for communication between developers and for technical questions.
 You can post to it even if you're not a member of the group.
 This is where you can ask questions, solicit feedback, or make developer-specific announcements (e.g. a temporary GitHub outage).

-You can also email developers directly!
-Developers usually check their email pretty frequently, but figuring out their email addresses can be tricky.
-Some developers have their email addresses in their GitHub profile.
-If you know the developer's name, you can also look them up in the [`CONTRIBUTORS` file](https://github.com/oppia/oppia/blob/develop/CONTRIBUTORS).
-The addresses in the `CONTRIBUTORS` file aren't kept up to date though, so they might not work.

-You can ask your mentor to put you in touch with a developer if you don't know their address.
+You can also email your mentor with any questions.
+If you don't have a mentor, complete the steps on the [[wiki page for contributing code to Oppia|Contributing-code-to-Oppia]].

 ### Gitter